crockwell/Cap3D/README.md

 Thanks to <a href="https://www.linkedin.com/in/kaiyi-li-1b4a1114b/">Kaiyi Li</a> for his technical supports.
 Thanks to <a href="https://mbanani.github.io/">Mohamed El Banani</a>, <a href="http://kdexd.xyz/">Karan Desai</a> and <a href="https://nileshkulkarni.github.io/">Ang Cao</a> for their many helpful suggestions.
 Thanks <a href="https://mattdeitke.com/">Matt Deitke</a> for helping with Objaverse-related questions.

-We also thank the below open-resource projects:
+We also thank the below open-source projects:
 - [PyTorch](https://www.github.com/pytorch/pytorch)
 - [Blender](https://github.com/blender/blender)
 - [PyTorch3D](https://github.com/facebookresearch/pytorch3d)